Hxucaa/leancloud-server/README.md

 1. At repo root directory, run `avoscloud add <name of database instance> "App ID" -f dist`.
 This creates and saves info in `dist/.avoscloud` directory.
 If you entered info wrong, manually delete the folder and mkdir again.
 2. Run `npm run deploy:avos` to deploy to test environment. **Note** that the command line tool will ask you for `masterKey` the first time its run.
 For more info on how the command line works, refer to [^avoscloud-code-command]: [avoscloud-code-command](https://github.com/leancloud/avoscloud-code-command).
+3. Run `npm run populate:test` to populate test environment database
-3.Run `npm run publish:avos` to deploy to production environment, . **Note** that you cannot directly push local code to production.
+4. Run `npm run publish:avos` to deploy to production environment. **Note** that you cannot directly push local code to production.
 It has to go through test environment first.
+5. Run `npm run populate` to populate production environment database

 # Debug and testing